McConnell says Congress ‘obviously’ must pass short-term spending stopgap

 - Haley looks to defy expectations in Iowa

-That’s not good news for Jonson, who declared less than a month after becoming Speaker, that he didn’t want to pass any more short-term funding bills.
+That’s not good news for Johnson, who declared less than a month after becoming Speaker, that he didn’t want to pass any more short-term funding bills.

 “I’m done with short-term CRs,” Johnson declared in November.